mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 ## End Host Benefits

-Due to the reduced queueing pressure that pacing creates, end host application data flows can benefit from pacing in terms of less latency, less loss, and smaller loss events.
-However, when competing with other bursty traffic in the same queue, some of these benefits can be reduced.
+Pacing enables good operation with shorter queues, and can create an incentive to reduce the size of queues being configured within the network, leading to lower maximum latency for end host applications.

 Improved RTT measurements can result from pacing, since samples are spread out further across time rather than clumped in time, as explained in {{rtt}}.

 At a receiver, processing of the received packets is impacted by pacing, since it will result in a more steady workload, rather than large incoming bursts of data.
-For some applications, this can be beneficial in avoiding long periods where the system is busy devoted to processing incoming data, and unable to perform other work.
+For some applications, pacing can therefore be beneficial in avoiding long periods where the system is busy devoted to processing incoming data, and unable to perform other work.
 However, some systems are designed such that incoming bursts are more efficient to process than a steadily paced stream, so benefits